jonathanchaffer/boerigter-center-app/README.md

 ## Configuration

-Open [`workspace.code-workspace`](.vscode/workspace.code-workspace) in VSCode to take advantage of the built-in configurations of this template, including ESLint configs, Prettier configs, and VSCode settings.
-You may rename the workspace to whatever you wish.
+Open [`boerigter-center-app.code-workspace`](.vscode/workspace.code-workspace) in VSCode to take advantage of the built-in configurations of this template, including ESLint configs, Prettier configs, and VSCode settings.
 It is highly recommended that you install all of the recommended VSCode extensions listed in [`extensions.json`](.vscode/extensions.json).
 If you are missing any of the recommended extensions, VSCode will prompt you to install them.

 ## Project Structure